LAC1213/toyEngine3D/README.md

 ## To Do

+1. nicer Terrain generation
-1. pointlight shadows
+2. pointlight shadows
-2. bad guys, level1
+3. bad guys, level1
-3. mesh importer (assimp)
+4. import model textures
-4. avoid RAII so we can allocate efficiently
+5. avoid RAII so we can allocate efficiently
-5. avoid inheritence
+6. avoid inheritence
-6. nicer Terrain generation
+7. SSAO
+8. console